Registration starts at 9:30, Event runs from 10 -11:30 pm

 How does a poker run work?

+This is a fun team event: Walk, skijor, cani-cross, scooter or sled through the forest trails, depending on what the weather throws at us (do the snow dance, everybody!).
+Pay your minimum donation of $10 per team of two mushers.
+We’ll find you a partner if you don’t have one, and you’ll get to know another club member better!
 Travel together, so one can hold the dogs while the other picks up 1 sealed envelope at each of 4 stations marked on a map.
 You can do any route you want, so long as you get to the 4 stations.
 You get the 5th envelope when you hand in your cards.
-All teams return to the picnic shelter by 11:15 and hand in their unopened card envelopes to the organizer, who opens the envelopes, compares the poker hands, and declares the prize winners.
+All teams return to the picnic shelter by 11:30 and hand in their unopened card envelopes to the organizer, who opens the envelopes, compares the poker hands, and declares the prize winners.
 Note: any envelopes opened before handing in to the event organizer will be disqualified.

 The Poker Run is a good chance to practice your passing skills, since everyone is out together headed in different directions, so there are lots of passes.
 Each team has a second musher to get out and run between the teams, or handle/correct the dogs if necessary.
 If we have dryland conditions you can bring a bike for the second musher to ride between passing teams.
 With 2 scooters/sleds the musher with the more reliable passing dogs can pass in front calling on the second musher’s dogs, keeping very close in case correction is required.